Scalar field effective potentials in de Sitter spacetime: Quantum Field Theory in de Sitter spacetime

 We use dimensional regularisation and adopt the modified minimal subtraction ($\overline{\text{MS}}$) scheme.
-The counterterms are independent of the spacetime metric and therefore the same as in Minkowski spave.
-For this theory are known in the literature (see refs.~\cite{Birrell:1982ix, Parker:2009uva}) and read
+The counterterms are independent of the spacetime metric and therefore the same as in Minkowski space.
+For this theory, they are known in the literature (see refs.~\cite{Birrell:1982ix, Parker:2009uva}) and read

 Because the Ricci scalar $R$ is constant in de Sitter, we can combine the two quadratic terms in (\ref{Eq:Classical_Potential}) into one parameter,

 This quantity uniquely characterises the two-point behaviour of the theory, with the conformal point given by $M^2=2H^2$, irrespectively of the individual values of $m^2$ and $\xi$.
 Its corresponding counter-term is given by